And it sure felt satisfying (but only with the comforts of Big Blue)!

-This mess was once a camper van, I think.
-There really wasn’t enough left to be sure but that burnt framework suggested to me that it it may have been.
+This mess was once a camper van, I think – or perhaps a Class C motorhome.
+There really wasn’t enough left to be sure but that burnt framework suggested to me that it may have been.
 I’d guess the fire was some time earlier as only the tilt-back truck retrieving the wreckage was on scene.
 Sad.
 (Click to enlarge, click again for even larger.)

 Beautiful Nevada scenery continued on down ’til I reached Wells, NV and I-80 which were another sixty some miles beyond Jackpot.
 I’d be on I-80 to Winnemucca where I’d spend the night, and much of the next day’s drive to beyond Donner Summit.
 I would turn west on CA20 toward Gridley where I’d spend my last night of my adventure at my sis’ place again.

 Once on I-80 I drove west about 175 miles to Winnemucca.
 When I arrived, I drove to a Maverik station and filled up with diesel at just $2.26 per.
 That would likely be the end of cheap diesel as I wouldn’t fuel up again ’til Kalifornistan.
 I like to park Big Blue at home with a nearly full fuel tank.